markkuko/lippu-api-java/README.md

 ## Integration tests
 Integration tests expects [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) to be found in path and uses lippu-test virtualenv.
 Tests require python3.
-You can install the virtualenv with the command:
+You can setup the virtualenv with the command:
 ```
 make test_setup
 ```